 A) A few things, actually!

 First of all, every item you contribute to the Guild as a result of Farmageddon is counted towards your xCoin Balance.
 We’re not kidding when we say that the single easiest way to increase your xCoin Balance is to come to Farmageddon – it’s not uncommon for players to raise anywhere from 10,000g – 150,000g+ in a single hour.

 Since 50% of that Farmageddon Score counts towards your xCoin Balance, if you farm up 75,000g in materials at the event, your xCoin Balance goes up by 37,500.
-It’s a truly awesome way to make your requirements while contributing to the guild in a truly meaningful way, and help relieve some of the burden and stress from the biggest donors and leadership.
+It’s an awesome way to improve your rank in the guild while contributing in a truly meaningful way, and help relieve some of the burden and stress from the biggest donors and leadership.